Ready or not, my worst to best about Pearl Jam's discography is below. Of course, updated to the new album Dark Matter.

 9. "Lightning Bolt" (2013)

-Some people hate this one but to me, apart from a couple of episodes in its second part (Sleeping by Myself is beautiful with the ukulele, definitely not the full band version here), Lightning Bolt is a very solid album with lots of energy and with great ballads like Sirens, Infallible, Pendulum and especially Yellow Moon.
+Some people hate this one but to me, apart from a couple of episodes in its second part (Sleeping by Myself is beautiful with the ukulele, but definitely not the full band version here), Lightning Bolt is a very solid album with lots of energy and with great ballads like Sirens, Infallible, Pendulum and especially Yellow Moon.

 8. "Backspacer" (2009)